taina-santos/course-playwright-zero-to-hero/README.md

 ### Practice application

-Practice application for the "SDET with Playwright" class at https://www.bondaracademy.com
+Practice application for the course Playwright: Web Automation Testing From Zero to Hero on Udemy

 ### How to run it